 At the conclusion of June I rented a car and drove south down the Adriatic coast of Italy.
-In English, the region I explored is called Apulia.
-Italians call it Puglia.
+In English, the region I explored is called Apulia, also known as Puglia.

 I started traveling around Europe in late May and had plans through mid June that took me from Spain, to Portugal, Ireland, and then finally Rome.
 I asked your advice for a two week hole in my agenda after Rome and before Norway, and those of you that mentioned Italy recommended the Amalfi coast and/or Cinque Terre.
 While both look beautiful and are places I plan on visiting in the future, I ultimately chose Puglia because of a tip from a friend who had visited very recently.
 She said Puglia was on the brink of becoming a much bigger tourist destination but still erred on the side of “off the beaten path”.
 And she was right.
 Go, and go soon.
 It’s popular with Italians but I encountered just a handful of international tourists along my journey.